-All lower-division Honors courses can be counted toward General Education requirements.
+All lower-division honors courses can be counted toward general education requirements.

-- An Honors-level course in English composition
+- An honors-level course in English composition

-- The Honors First Year Seminar, an exploration of how knowledge is constructed and communicated with emphases on the uses of language and technology.
+- The Honors First Year Seminar, an exploration of how knowledge is constructed and communicated with emphases on the uses of language and technology

-- The completion, through course work, placement test, or other evidence, of pre-calculus or statistics and intermediate proficiency in a foreign language, OR calculus and elementary proficiency in a foreign language.
+- The completion, through course work, placement test, or other evidence, of pre-calculus or statistics and intermediate proficiency in a foreign language, OR calculus and elementary proficiency in a foreign language

-- The Honors Program Junior Colloquium, ideally taken in the second semester of the junior year.
+- The Honors College Junior Colloquium, ideally taken in the second semester of the junior year.
 Through a multidisciplinary engagement with a specific topic and through the presentations of guest speakers, the colloquium builds the skills necessary to the research process; it prepares the students for the tasks they will encounter in their senior year as they write their thesis.